benchopt/benchopt/doc/user_guide/performance_curves.rst

 The performance of each solver is evaluated for various computational budget.
 With "*performance curves*", we refer to the evolution of the performance as a function of the computational budget.
-With ``benchopt``, there are different ways to vary the computational budget to sample the performance curve.
+With benchopt, there are different ways to vary the computational budget to sample the performance curve.
 They are chosen by the ``sampling_strategy`` attribute of each solver.